csanfilippo/csanfilippo.github.io/content/apps/worldspinner.md

 date = '2025-09-25T17:38:59+02:00'
 draft = true
 title = 'Worldspinner'
+summary = "WorldSpinner is a free iPhone app that suggests random travel destinations with a phone shake."
 +++

 **WorldSpinner** is a fun app that helps you discover new places to visit—without leaving your couch.